-This work was initiated in the author's Ph.D. thesis [27].
-He thanks P. Gaspard and R. MacKay for helpful comments and M. Henk for useful correspondence, and is grateful to the Erwin Schrödinger Institute and the Université Libre de Bruxelles for financial support, which enabled discussions with N. Chernov, I. Melbourne, D. Szász, I.P.
-Tóth and T. Varjú, and especially T. Gilbert, who also read the manuscript critically.
-Supercomputing facilities were provided by DGSCA-UNAM, and financial support from the DGAPA-UNAM PROFIP programme is also acknowledged.
+The author thanks P. Gaspard and R. MacKay for helpful comments and M. Henk for useful correspondence and is grateful to the Erwin Schrödinger Institute and the Université Libre de Bruxelles for financial support, which enabled discussions with N. Chernov, I. Melbourne, D. Szász, I. P. Tóth, and T. Varjú, and especially T. Gilbert, who also read the manuscript critically.
+Supercomputing facilities were provided by DGSCA-UNAM, and financial support from the DGAPA-UNAM PROFIP program is also acknowledged.
+The author is grateful to the anonymous referees for interesting comments.